 All emergency motions, except those rejected under Standing Order 4.4, must be placed either on the agenda for debate or in a ballot for selection by Conference.
 The Committee may hold separate ballots to select which of a range of emergency policy motions and which of a range of emergency business motions to debate.
-If one or more ballots is held the Committee shall circulate the text of all balloted motions to the representatives attending Conference as soon as practicable and shall specify a closing time for the ballot.
-Following the counting of any ballots the Committee shall decide how many motions shall be debated in the time available.
+If one or more ballots is held the Committee shall circulate the text of all balloted motions to the voting members as soon as practicable and shall specify a closing time for the ballot.
+Following the counting of any ballots the Committee shall organise the debates on the motions in the order chosen by conference in the ballots.